Back to Blog

 Getting to Exhibition Park Newcastle: Complete Transport Guide

-Navigating your way to Exhibition Park for the Wolf Alice concert is straightforward, with a wealth of transport options available.
+Navigating your way to Exhibition Park Newcastle for Wolf Alice's spectacular show on Sunday, 12 July 2026, is straightforward, with a range of convenient transport options available.

-Early Arrival: For a concert of this magnitude, arriving at least 1-1.5 hours before the advertised start time is highly recommended.
-This allows ample time for security checks, finding your spot, and soaking in the atmosphere without rushing.
-Designated waiting areas outside the main entrances are usually established.
+Early Arrival: Given the popularity of Wolf Alice and the potential for large crowds, arriving at least 1.5 to 2 hours before the scheduled start time is strongly advised.
+This will allow ample time for entry, security checks, and to soak in the pre-show atmosphere.
+Designated waiting areas will likely be established outside the main gates.

 Food, Drink & Local Recommendations